 This highly applied and practical text will be an insightful read for educators in the environmental humanities and across the liberal arts disciplines.

 Table of Contents

-Janelle Adsit is Assistant Professor of English at Humboldt State University, USA.
+Janelle Adsit is Associate Professor of English at Humboldt State University, USA.